Techtesh/AWS-CLF-C01-test/Questions.md

 ### How can one AWS account use Reserved Instances from another AWS account?

 - [ ] By using Amazon EC2 Dedicated Instances.
-- [ ] By using AWS Organizations consolidated billing.
+- [y] By using AWS Organizations consolidated billing.
 - [ ] By using the AWS Cost Explorer tool.
 - [ ] By using AWS Budgets.